DIDSR/VICTRE/Sample-phantom-data/README.md

 ## Phantom dimensions
-Phantom dimensions for various densities (this information is available in the .mhd files under *DimSize*)
+Phantom dimensions for various densities (this information is available in the .mhd files under *DimSize*).
+Lesion inserted phantoms have same dimensions as compressed and cropped.

 **Dense** \
 1010 1791 1434 (uncompressed) \